 This program prepares students for a variety of support positions in business and industry.
 Students examine the principles of the functional areas of business with particular attention to business management.
 Effective oral and written communication skills for business are developed.
-Students who complete as associate degree in Business Administration are also prepared to continue their education toward a bachelor's degree in Business.
-The associate degree in Business Administration consists of sixty (60) semester hours.
+Students who complete an associate degree in Business Administration are also prepared to continue their education toward a bachelor's degree in Business Administration.
+The Associate of Science in Business Administration degree consists of sixty (60) semester hours.